xonixx/intellij-awk/doc/variables_resolution.md

 ### Considerations

 - variable usages starting capital-case: `Var`.
-Usually thhis denotes global variable.
+Usually this denotes global variable.
   - **resolution** let's not rely on this to be more universal

 ### Declaration-like cases